jainnnayush/NLP_ML/README.md

 **charater_chat_bot**: This folder contains the code for building a charatcer chatbot with LLMs to chat with your favorite charaters from the series.

-## Requirements
+## Requirements:
-Before running the code in this project, make sure you have installed all packages in the requirements.txt by running
+Before running the code, please ensure that you install the neccessary requirements using pip.

 ```pip install -r requirements.txt```